 Bachelor's Student Guide: German-Taught Programs

-Starting a degree program at a university of this size may come with a number of challenges.
+Are you a new student at WU?
 You probably have a lot of questions about our programs and how to plan and organize your studies.
 Learn more about getting off to the best possible start at WU, and our support services.

-Courses and exams are an important part of student life.
-In this section, you will find information on legal requirements, dates and deadlines, signing up for and dropping courses and exams using the LPIS system, WU's learning and information portal LEARN, plagiarism, and much more.
+Here you will learn all about courses and exams, including: dates and deadlines, signing up for and dropping courses and exams using the LPIS system, plagiarism, and much more.